kree-nickm/element-list-controller/README.md

 # Element List Controller
 Provides robust options for sorting, filtering, and paginating a list of HTML elements.
 Designed to work with tables, but will eventually work with any list of elements with corresponding attributes or child elements.
 Requires jQuery for now, but that will change as well.

-Currently only applies to HTML elements that are present on the page at the time the page initially finishes loading.
-Cannot be used with elements that are dynamically added to the page via AJAX or anything similar.
+This is written only with modern browsers in mind.
+I will not be adding any support for browsers that do not follow a modern standards anytime soon, nor am I even going to attempt to test them or look up their features to determine whether they work or not.

 ## Usage
 Include the following into your HTML document: